-UAVEND NORRIS CASTLE LLP ISLE OF WIGHT
+UAVEND NORRIS CASTLE LLP

 Originally built in 1799 by James Wyatt, the man behind major alterations at Windsor Castle, Norris Castle is set to become the most prestigious wedding venues in the south of England.
 The Castle will boast 16 luxury rooms and 110 bedrooms.
 A detached farm building will be converted into a further 21 houses.